isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-transf-func/c-config-files-transf/c-config-files-transf.md

 ---
 description: Transform functionality includes three configuration files that contain the required parameters for reading and exporting data.
-seo-description: Transform functionality includes three configuration files that contain the required parameters for reading and exporting data.
-seo-title: Configuration Files for Transform
 solution: Analytics
 title: Configuration Files for Transform
 topic: Data workbench